Adaptation to Climate Disruption

 6-minute video demonstrating the high stakes of climate change: Wagering on Our Water: Public Education for Climate Adaptation.

-Our state has something that a lot of states don’t, a resource that is essential for economic activity, public health, and quality of life—water.
+Our state has something that a lot of states don’t, a resource that is essential for economic activity, public health, and quality of life - water.
 But if we don’t manage it well, it will be gone out to sea.
 We need to make better long-term investments in managing stormwater, wastewater and drinking water.
+Read here about Climate Disruption and Resource Resilience from the OARS Newsletter of Feb.
+2013.

 There are many innovative ways to manage water that strengthen our communities and the ecosystems which provide essential services.
 It is hard to even conceive of how much it would cost to build structures to capture, store and purify all our stormwater so that we have it when we need it.
 But nature does it much more cheaply, as long as we protect our land, streams and rivers.
 All of us also need to invest in energy efficiency and conservation to reduce our emissions of greenhouse gasses.